-Tania has been nagging me to share my Bay of Fires Adventure with readers.
-She clearly does not appreciate how much time it takes to be the IT guru for Think Tasmania!
-To be fair, it has been over 12 months since I did the walk… but the experience was such a fabulous one, I remember it like it was yesterday.
+It’s well-and-truly time to share my Bay of Fires Adventure with readers.
+It has been 12 months since I did the walk… but the experience was such a fabulous one, I remember it like it was yesterday.

 Bay of Fires Adventure: Memorable Walk

 Roger Findlay, my travelling companion, wrote his review for Life’s An Adventure back in October 2011.
 He’s clearly more dedicated to the task than I am (and possibly more inclined to listen to Tania).
 There’s also no doubting he’s way more talented when it comes to writing articles, so my version will be modelled on the ethos of Dan Fellow: less words, more photos.
 Although obviously the photos won’t be quite the same standard as Dan’s.
 Did I mention I was the IT guru?

 There are definitely plenty of chances to capture lasting memories on this Bay of Fires adventure.
 Regardless of your expertise in the photography stakes, a camera is a must.
 The Tasmanian beach scenery from start to finish is magnificent, and the guides allow time for walkers to snap anything they consider interesting.